Updated: January 31, 2019

 Jordan Belfort was a stockbroker, who got convicted of fraud crimes related to stock market manipulation, among others.
 And then, after serving his sentence, went on to become a sales trainer and motivational speaker.

 Quite a life, right?

-The Wolf of Wall Street is currently nominated for Best Picture in the Academy Awards, and could finally give Leonardo DiCaprio (who played Jordan Belfort) the Best Actor in a Leading Role win at the Oscars.
+The Wolf of Wall Street was nominated for Best Picture in the Academy Awards, and Leonardo DiCaprio (who played Jordan Belfort) was also nominated for Best Actor in a Leading Role.

 What was this scene?